One of the many ways we help our sellers be more successful is by offering discounted shipping insurance.

 How am I billed for shipping insurance?

-If you have a credit card on file for your subscription payments, your insurance purchases will be charged to the same card on the 8th, 15th, 22nd and last days of the month.
+If you have a credit card on file for your subscription payments, your insurance purchases will be charged to the same card.
+For small purchases, these will appear on your next invoice.

 If you don't have a credit card on file, you can add funds to your account through PayPal to be used as you insure your items.